SPRADA1/MultiNet/README.md

 ## Overview
 MultiNet is a computational algorithm of topological data analysis (TDA) that manages high-dimensional datasets obtaining multiple results.
 It is a compound of different R functions of data analysis, having as basis the TDA's idea of representing the shape of the data cloud creating simplicial complexes from data.

+Refer to this repository when using MultiNet for your research!

 ## Installation and Sample Code
 Please follow the program guide in the MultiNet repository called *MultiNet_Main.R*.